 Browsing the Web in Japanese

-Some browsers can incorporate plug-ins that extend their Japanese functionality, for example adding ruby or furigana to indicate the pronunciation of kanji on any web page, or displaying translations of unfamiliar words in pop up boxes.
-To see the full range of what is available you can go to the Firefox Add Ons Page or the Google Chrome Extensions Page and search for terms like "Japanese," "translate," "furigana,", or ruby.
+Firefox and Chrome can incorporate plug-ins that extend their Japanese functionality, for example displaying translations of unfamiliar words in pop up boxes.
+To see the full range of what is available you can go to the Firefox Add Ons Page or the Google Chrome Extensions Page and search for terms like "Japanese," or "translate,".
 (Safari takes plug-ins too, but at this point there's not much available related to Japanese.)

-In Safari, select the "View" menu and move down to Text Encoding, then select different options until the page displays correctly.
-Japanese pages may be encoded either with the encodings labeled as Japanese or with unicode.
-(If you are curious about the difference, see the encodings page on this site.)
+In Safari or Firefox, select the "View" menu and move down to Text Encoding, then select different options until the page displays correctly.
+Japanese pages may use the encodings labeled as "Japanese" or the ones labeled "Unicode".
+Firefox also has an Auto Detect > Japanese option.